 The Origins of Sea Glass Colors and How to Use Sea Glass Like Gemstones in Jewelry

-I’ve also found beautiful aqua blue “sea glass” on a creek bed near my home in Tennessee.
-This find, too, baffles me a bit–who knew that mountain creeks can make “beach” glass?
-And lakes, too, though technically the shores of Lake Michigan (where I found all of the beach glass above earlier this week) look and behave more like ocean beaches than most lake shores.
+I’ve also found beautiful aqua blue “beach glass” on a creek bed near my home in Tennessee.
+This find, too, baffles me a bit–who knew that mountain creeks can make beach glass?
+And lakes, too, though technically the shores of Lake Michigan (where I found all of the beach glass above earlier this week) look and behave more like ocean beaches.

 Message from a Bottle: Sea Glass Jewelry

 By Karla A. Rosenbusch, Managing Editor, Lapidary Journal Jewelry Artist